timmorrisdev/south-coast-sup/README.md

 - Frequent user goals
     1. As a frequent user, I want to easily navigate the site to find information about meet-ups and events.
-        - The events page allowed me to see what oranised group events were upcoming and it was easy to register me and my friends to take part.
+        - The events page allowed me to see what organised group events were upcoming and it was easy to register me and my friends to take part.
 [Events screenshot](https://github.com/TimMorrisDev/south-coast-sup/blob/master/assets/screenshots/events.png)

 ### Peer Code Review
-I posted my project to the 'peer-code-review' channel on Slack a recieved somehelpful feedback that I was able to impliment before sumbitting the project.
+I posted my project to the 'peer-code-review' channel on Slack a recieved some helpful feedback that I was able to implement before submitting the project.
 - Unnecessary scroll bars visible on about section text.
     - At an earlier development stage, I was using the CSS rule 'overflow: scroll;' to ensure all the text content on the about page was visible.
 I decided to ensure the text was contained within each section rather than have the user scroll to reveal.
 On some devices the scroll bars were still visible.
 The problem was fixed by removing the, now unused, CSS rule.
 - Navbar and footer obscuring page content on some devices.